bitgreen/bitgreen-node/doc/validator.md

 ## Preface
 Running a validator on a live network is a lot of responsibility.
-You will be accountable for not only your own stake, but also the stake of your current nominators.
+You will be accountable for not only your own stake, but also the stake of your current delegators.
 If you make a mistake and get slashed, your money and your reputation will be at risk.
 However, running a validator can also be very rewarding, knowing that you contribute to the security of Bitgreen network while growing your stash.